 a) All materials and workmanship shall be the best of the respective kind and described in the schedules.
 The decision of the architect regarding the rates, quantity, and sufficiency of materials and workmanship will be final and binding on the contractor.
 Specific brands mentioned as per attached schedule.

-b) The Architects shall have power to order removal from the works of any defective materials, or work to order substitutions of materials of work in accordance with this agreement and the schedules.
+b) The Architects shall have the power to order the removal from the works of any defective materials or work to order substitutions of materials of work in accordance with this agreement and the schedules.

-c) Not withstanding 12 (b) above the architect, may allow, in writing with prior written approval of the owner, such defective materials and / or work to remain with the consent of the owner and shall fix such lower rates or prices as they deem fit and these shall be binding on the contractor.
+c) Notwithstanding 12 (b) above the architect, may allow, in writing with the prior written approval of the owner, such defective materials and/or work to remain with the consent of the owner and shall fix such lower rates or prices as they deem fit and these shall be binding on the contractor.

 14. WATER AND POWER SUPPLY:

 The owner shall arrange for temporary electrical connection, all electricity and water charges during the course of the construction will be borne by the client.

 Any defects, leakages, shrinkage or any other faults which may appear within three calendar months from the date of completion of the work, shall upon the direction in writing of the architect or owner and within such reasonable time as shall be specified therein be rectified and made good by the contractor at his own cost.

 In case, of default on the part of the contractor to rectify and make good the defects within the time specified by the Architect/Owner.

 The owner may employ and pay other persons to set right such defects and faults and the entire cost and expenses incurred thereon shall be borne by / made good by and/or be recoverable from the contractor, from any money including retention money due or which may become due to the civil contractor or otherwise.